 Cool Things To Do at Te Papa Museum

-- Make a song with a little help of a friend.
+- Make a song with a little help from a friend.
 He played the guitar and I played the drums on a sound board

-- Get your name in a 1980s paper opposing the Apartheid
+- Get your name in a 1980s paper opposing Apartheid

 - See a Giant Squid